Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What do students do for lunch?

-A: We have a great lunch program that is kid-friendly and offers healthy choices.
+A: We have a great lunch program that is kid-friendly, offers healthy choices, and made fresh daily.
 Choices vary each day of the week and may include turkey wraps, chicken cheese burritos, cheeseburgers, taco salads, baked potato, garden salads, a cup of noodles, and many other options.
 Students can also buy food at break.
-You may click on the food menu link on ParentsWeb for the monthly lunch calendar.
+You may click on the food menu link on Parent Portal for the monthly lunch calendar.

 Q: Is there any sort of after-school program?

 A: CCMS has an after-school program.
-After School Program (ASP) is a service provided is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.
+After School Daycare is a service provided is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.
+This is an optional program and it does require a fee.

 Q: What do you offer for PE?